leftstick/vue-memory-game/README.md

 ![][david-url]
 ![][license-url]

-A tiny game written in vue.
+A tiny game written in `vue2`.
 It's inspired by IgorMinar's [Memory-Game](https://github.com/IgorMinar/Memory-Game).
 You can view the online demo [here](http://leftstick.github.io/vue-memory-game).

 The online demo is implemented with extra rank system involved, you can check the source code at `stage-1` branch.